Graduate Student Employment Opportunities

 Current Rice PhD students and M.Arch students may apply for roles as CAPC communication consultants.

-The Center for Academic and Professional Communication is now beginning the graduate consultant hiring cycle for the 2021-2022 academic year.
+The Center for Academic and Professional Communication begins the graduate consultant hiring cycle in mid-February for the following academic year.

 Our graduate student consultants support a wide range of communication endeavors in all disciplines and at all levels of study (undergrad through post-doc).
 We also consult on oral and visual projects and presentations.
 We are especially committed to the professional development of our graduate students and many of the projects that we ask them to support will also benefit them as they enter the job market.